dgodovich/personal_logseq/pages/Fat2 and Lar Define a Basally Localized Planar Signaling System Controlling Collective Cell Migration.md

 - Attachments
 	- [Full Text](https://www.cell.com/article/S1534580717300722/pdf) {{zotero-imported-file A7K39KMD, "Barlan et al. - 2017 - Fat2 and Lar Define a Basally Localized Planar Signaling System Controlling Collective Cell Migratio.pdf"}}
+- Lar is at the leading edge, Fat2 is trailing
+- Fat2 deficient epithelia do not migrate, but Lar do
+	- just worse
 -